microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 In this demo, we will show you how to authorize a user to access resources on an enterprise app with a bot.
 Two types of resources are used to demonstrate the interoperability of OAuth: [Microsoft Graph](https://developer.microsoft.com/en-us/graph/) and [GitHub API](https://developer.github.com/v3/).

 > When dealing with personal data, please respect user privacy.
-Follow platform guideline and post your privacy statement online.
+Follow platform guidelines and post your privacy statement online.

 ## Background

 Different companies may use different access delegation technologies to protect their resources.
-In our demo, we are targeting authorization thru [OAuth 2.0](https://tools.ietf.org/html/rfc6749)).
+In our demo, we are targeting authorization through [OAuth 2.0](https://tools.ietf.org/html/rfc6749)).

 Although OAuth and [OpenID](https://openid.net/) are often related to each other, they solve different problems.
 OAuth is for authorization and access delegation, while OpenID is for authentication and user identity.

 Instead of OpenID, most enterprise apps use OAuth plus a user profile API to identify an individual user.
 In this demo, we will demonstrate how to use OAuth to obtain access to user profile API and use the API to identifying the accessor.

-This demo does not include any threat models and is designed for educational purpose only.
+This demo does not include any threat models and is designed for educational purposes only.
 When you design a production system, threat-modelling is an important task to make sure your system is secure and provide a way to quickly identify potential source of data breaches.
 IETF [RFC 6819](https://tools.ietf.org/html/rfc6819) and [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-01#section-9) is a good starting point for threat-modelling when using OAuth 2.0.

 # Test out the hosted sample